The Biblical Preaching and Teaching track is uniquely designed to equip pastors in the art of preaching and teaching.

 4 electives courses

 Various courses fill the requirements of clusters (2), (3), and (4).
-This may vary year to year and involve different professors.
+These may vary year to year as new courses are introduced and may be taught by different professors.

 The final project is meant to be a concrete case study.
 The student will offer exegesis of some portion of Scripture, showing its Christ-centered interpretation, its place amidst a wider biblical theology, and its contemporary relevance for the author’s or other contexts.
 The project concludes with a practical guide to employing this material in the church, whether as a teaching series or a framework for some other ministry, and measuring outcomes.

-To view all courses being offered in this track, please see our DMin course schedule.
+To view all courses being offered in this track, please see the DMin course schedule.